 3. While at the agency’s website, note their open calls (if any) and submission requirements.
 Find out what they require.
 Some request only snapshots, others professional photos, still others comp cards, portfolios, and resumes.
 Some show headshots tightly cropped.
 Others show 3/4 shots or waist high, vertical shots on their talent page.
 As a starting point, several Chicago agencies request a headshot and a full body view at minimum (portrait view showing body type).
-Other agencies request two headshots – one smiling and one not – and two full body images showing your front and back views.
-(This refers to portraits…not nudes…so they can get a sense of what you look like and how to cast you.)
+Other agencies request two headshots – one smiling and one not – and two full body images showing your front and back views so they can get a sense of what you look like and how to cast you.

 4. If the agency allows phone calls or emails, find out if there is a photographer they want you to go to or if you can choose your own.
-Many times the major agencies will provide information on their sites regarding the kinds of imagery they seek and the type of submissions they accept – traditional mailings, emails, digital submissions only, etc. Follow their instructions precisely.
+Many times major agencies provide information on their sites regarding the kinds of imagery they seek and the types of acceptable submissions e.g., traditional mailings, emails, digital submissions only.
+Follow their instructions precisely.

 5. Do not spend money on professional photography before either contacting the agency with whom you want to register or thoroughly reviewing online submission requirements.

 6. Once you are ready for professional headshots and/or modeling comps and you contact a photographer, let the photographer know the agency you are trying to get in with, the type of look you need, and the number of and type of deliverables required.
 And always closely review the photography portfolio of those you are considering hiring.
 (Check out the blog post on how to Find the Best Portrait or Headshot Photographer Near You for suggestions on what to look for.)